axnjxn7/Big-Data-Symposium/README.md

 # Big-Data-Symposium
-This is the repository for the big data project.
-Includes the CSVs, python notebooks and etc.
+This is team 10's big data symposium project.\It includes datasets, text notes and python notebooks along with a detailed report.